Gosti-Network/Gosti-Pages/index.md

 ### Not Proof-of-Stake
 Proof-of-Stake (PoS) is often touted as a solution to bitcoins energy usage, but PoS has huge security flaws that make PoS blockchains very centralized.
 The most important number when measuring a blockchains security is the Nakamoto Coefficient, which in simple terms, is the number of the largest entities that would have to collude to take control of the blockchain.
 Most blockchains (including bitcoin, and other top blockchains by market cap) have an estimated NC of < 10, some are as low as 2-3.
 Chia's NC is by far the highest at ~90 as of writing.
 Chia is by far the most decentralized blockchain in existence with over 100,000 nodes [all over the world](https://dashboard.chia.net/d/em15uQ47k/peer-info?orgId=1).

+### Decentralized Identity and Verifiable Credentials
+This is a very technical topic, that deserves it's own [blog post](#understanding-verifiable-credentials).
+On a basic level, these technologies will (in the future) allow for things like age gating content and region specific pricing.
+Verifiable credentials can be issued by a trusted authority so that a user can cryptographically prove that for instance, they are over 18, or are citizen of x country without needing to disclose all of their personal information to everyone that asks.

 ### A Good Team Behind it
 Chia was founded by Bram Cohen, the inventor of the Bittorrent protocol.
 Bitcoin was inspired by and named after Bittorrent.
 Bram invented peer to peer technologies and is one of the most brilliant minds in computing.
 There is not a person on earth more qualified to design a public blockchain.